 Before we go online, we need to be connected to the internet.
-You can access online features on any device (i.e. a phone, laptop, or tablet) that has internet connection.
+You can access online features on any device (e.g. a phone, laptop, or tablet) that has internet connection.
 Ways to connect to the internet:

+Home broadband:

-Home broadband: if you have broadband (WIFI) then your computer, tablet, or phone can connect to the internet at all times at home
+If you have broadband (WIFI) then your computer, tablet, or phone can connect to the internet at all times at home.

-Free WIFI in public spaces: lots of public places like cafes, libraries, buses, and community venues offer free WIFI that you can connect to
+Free WIFI in public spaces:

+Lots of public places like cafes, libraries, buses, and community venues offer free WIFI that you can connect to.

+SIM cards:

-SIM cards: phones connect to the internet using 'data' when WIFI is unavailable (data is purchased with a SIM card which goes inside your phone)
+Phones connect to the internet using 'data' when WIFI is unavailable.
+Data is purchased with a SIM card which goes inside your phone.